 University of Oregon

 Department of Landscape Architecture

-Winter 2019 Course Description:
+Spring 2020 Course Description:

 LA 489/589 Landscape Architecture Tech Studio

 MWF 1:00- 4:50 PM • Location TBA • 6 credits • Grading P/NP

-Stangeland/Duhrkoop - Galas
+Stangeland

-The unique focus of this class is centered on the professional preparation of contractual documents.
+The unique focus of this class is centered on the professional preparation of contractual documents in the form of a construction drawing set.
 The engagement of this work simultaneously addresses the programmatic expectations of our client, a profound and meaningful response to the environment, public safety, accessibility, and financial affordability.
 The results of this class will be a compilation of 3D models, materials specifications, calculations, rendered drawings, and construction documents.